Learn Chinese with Netflix: Best Netflix Shows to Learn Chinese

 The extension works on Chrome and Edge browsers.
 Once installed, just open any Netflix show and Language Reactor automatically detects available subtitle tracks.
 You can toggle between simplified and traditional Chinese characters, adjust playback speed, and create a personal word bank as you watch.

 Another helpful tool is the Zhongwen popup dictionary extension.
 While it doesn't integrate directly with Netflix like Language Reactor does, you can use it to look up characters in Chinese subtitles by hovering over them.
-This works great if you screenshot vocabulary or pause to read subtitle text more carefully.
+This works great if you screenshot vocabulary or pause to read the subtitle text more carefully.

 Some people wonder if Lingopie is free on Netflix.
 Lingopie is actually a separate service, not a Netflix add-on.
 It offers language learning content with interactive subtitles, but you'd need a separate subscription.
 For most learners, Language Reactor on Netflix provides similar functionality without the extra cost.

-Best Chinese shows on Netflix by level
+Best Netflix Chinese shows by level

 Picking the right show for your level makes a huge difference.
 Too easy and you won't learn much.
 Too hard and you'll just read subtitles the whole time without processing the audio.